eshaoye/rebar3_test/README.md

     rebar3 ct

 plugins:
 1) 'rebar3 run' will start the release console, instead of having to run _build/default/rel/<release>/bin/<release> console

-2) Running 'rebar3 auto' will start the shell the same as running rebar3 shell but will be listening for file changes in your project's application source directories.
+2) Running 'rebar3 auto' will start the shell the same as running rebar3 shell, but will be listening for file changes in your project's application source directories.
    When a file is change it will message the rebar3 agent to run compile and reload modules.